ParadigmZero/webpage-word-counter/README.md

 # Details/limitations of word count

-This performs a "shallow word count" on HTML elements, using the [word-counting library](https://www.npmjs.com/package/word-counting/).
+This performs a word count on HTML elements, using the [word-counting library](https://www.npmjs.com/package/word-counting/).

 Tags, comments, script text .etc are ignored, and all rendered HTML text is counted.

+This can also count words in embedded HTML elements (using iframe, embed or body HTML tags)

-However, JavaScript rendered text, as well as embedded HTML is not counted in the word count.
+JavaScript rendered text, however will not be counted, so JavaScript heavy sites, cannot get an accurate word count.

-Text within `<noscript>` tags is counted in the word count, even though in the majority of situations, this will not be displayed to a user.
+Text within `<noscript>` tags is counted as well in the word count, even though in the majority of situations, this will not be displayed to a user.

 # Running